Working with Strings in Zig: A Comprehensive Guide

 const original = "hello";

-// `defer` is your friend!
-It ensures the memory is freed when the function exits.
+// Use `defer` to ensure the memory is freed when the function exits.

 defer allocator.free(copy);